ASUCICREPO/JFKinvoice-app/README.md

 1. **Accessing Quicksight**:
    - Log in to the AWS Quicksight console.
    - Navigate to your dashboard to view analytics and insights derived from your invoice data.

+### Credits

+Developer: Chaitrali Shinde

+Architect: Arun Arunachalam

+General Manager, ASU: Ryan Hendrix

+This project is designed and developed with guidance and support from the ASU Cloud Innovation Center.